How Many Teens Have PTSD?

 Post-traumatic stress disorder (PTSD) is increasingly more common in teenagers and can arise from a variety of challenging experiences.
 As such, it’s important for caregivers of teenagers to pay careful attention to the behavior, moods, and physical health of their child because these can be indicators that something more serious may be happening.
 Moreover, recognizing the signs early on allows for swift intervention and appropriate treatment that can provide significant long-term benefits.

-How Should I Help My Teen with PTSD?
+How Should I Help My Teen With PTSD?

 If your teen is struggling with PTSD, it’s important to talk to them about their feelings.
 Let them know you’re there to listen and help, but also let them know it’s okay if they don’t feel like talking.
 It may take time for them to open up to you, so be patient and listen carefully when they do start talking.
 A child or adolescent who has been through something traumatic needs a lot of patience and compassion.